eu42/eu42.github.io/_posts/2020-01-30-gcgan-review.md

 All images that are used in this post are taken from the reviewed paper or from its poster.

+A presentation for this paper can be found [here](/files/gcgan/presentation.pdf)

 # Introduction

 ## Notation